November is a busy time of year for many. It’s filled with final exam prep, holiday shopping, and excitement for the end of the year.

-- Hospitality professor Amanda Belarmino talked about Las Vegas’s hopeful tourism outlook during the upcoming holiday season and how COVID will factor into traveling restrictions: Best U.S. Casinos, Las Vegas Review-Journal (twice), El Tiempo (twice), and KVVU-TV: Fox 5.
+- Hospitality professor Amanda Belarmino talked about Las Vegas’s hopeful tourism outlook during the upcoming holiday season and how COVID will factor into traveling restrictions: Best U.S. Casinos, Las Vegas Review-Journal (twice), and El Tiempo (twice).

 - Jamie Schwartz, director of industry and business engagement in the Office of Economic Development, gave the Las Vegas Review-Journal and KLAS-TV: 8 News Now (twice) advice on where to shop during Black Friday weekend.

 - Economics professor Ian McDonough and UNLV Food Pantry coordinator McKenzie Mayor informed Vegas PBS and the Las Vegas Review-Journal about food insecurity in Nevada ahead of Thanksgiving.